nathanc7278/ece131a-W25/Notes/Examples of Important Discrete RVs.md

 \end{align*}
 $$

-Example: SUppose we toss a fair coin twice.
+Example: Suppose we toss a fair coin twice.
 Let's denote the number of heads

 ```
     TT  TH  HT  HH